Pat Williams (basketball): Major League Baseball expansion efforts

 On November 20, 2019, Williams held a press conference announcing the start of an effort to bring a major-league baseball team to Orlando, Florida.
 The suggested name for this franchise is the Orlando Dreamers.
 He cited the a strong built-in fan base and the rapidly growing city population as reasons why Orlando should be considered for an expansion team.
-Williams indicated he will continue to gauge Orlando's interest in a baseball team and then, based on those results, determine what the next steps should be.
+Williams indicated he would continue to gauge Orlando's interest in a baseball team and then, based on those results, determine what the next steps should be.

-Family
+Personal life and death

-Pat met his first wife, Jill, during his time in Chicago.
+Williams met his first wife, Jill, during his time in Chicago.
 They married in 1973 and divorced in 1996, being the parents of 18 children, 4 biological and 14 adopted from four nations between 1983 and 1993.
-His daughter Karyn is a Christian singer, and son Bobby a pro scout for the Los Angeles Angels of Anaheim.
-In 1997, he married his current wife Ruth, a consultant with FranklinCovey Co., who brought to the house a child of her own.
+His daughter Karyn is a Christian singer, and son Robert a pro scout for the Los Angeles Angels.
+In 1997, he married his second wife Ruth, a consultant with FranklinCovey Co., who brought to the house a child of her own.

+Williams died from complications of viral pneumonia on July 17, 2024, at the age of 84.

 Awards

-He is a member of the Wake Forest Sports Hall of Fame after catching for the Deacon baseball team, including the 1962 Atlantic Coast Conference Championship team.
+Williams is a member of the Wake Forest Sports Hall of Fame after catching for the Deacon baseball team, including the 1962 Atlantic Coast Conference Championship team.
 He was inducted into the Delaware Sports Museum and Hall of Fame in 2001.
 He won the DECA Entrepreneurial Spirit award at DECA's International Career Development Conference in 2011.

 On February 24, 2012, Williams was announced as that year's winner of the John Bunn Award, presented annually by the Naismith Memorial Basketball Hall of Fame for significant lifetime contributions to the sport.
 He formally received the award on September 6, the day before the induction ceremony for the Hall's 2012 class.

+In 2013, Williams received the "Legacy of Excellence" inductee honor from the Philadelphia Sports Hall of Fame.
+He emceed the majority of the organization's Induction Ceremonies over the past two decades.